Saturday, June 14, 2025

 Belgrove Distillery - Kempton Tasmania

-This blog entry could not be posted until a family member who reads this blog had received their birthday present that we bought from this distillery.
+This blog entry couldn't be posted until a family member, who reads this blog, received their birthday present we bought from this distillery.

 While staying at Bothwell in the Highlands, we drove to the outskirts of Kempton in the Tasmanian Midlands to tour Peter Bignell's Whisky Distillery.

-Peter is distinguished from everyone who produces whisky because he cultivates his own rye corn on his property.
-While we were there, he had an abundance of rye and was awaiting a contractor to harvest his field, which had already been sold and was set to be loaded onto a ship to the mainland.
+Peter distinguishes himself from other whisky makers by cultivating his own rye corn on his land.
+During our visit, he had a plentiful supply of rye and was waiting for a contractor to harvest his already sold field, which was prepared for loading onto a ship heading to the mainland.

-He also built his own copper, which uses biofuel derived from the unused cooking oil of the roadhouse we passed just before his property.
-In fact, his forklift tractors and hot water are all powered by the used cooking oil.
-With all the farm sheds on his property, Peter can utilise the collected water for brewing and diluting.
+He also developed his own copper, running on biofuel made from the unused cooking oil of the roadhouse we saw earlier.
+In fact, his forklift tractors and hot water systems are all powered by this used cooking oil.
+Thanks to the farm sheds on his property, Peter can also reuse the collected water for brewing and dilution.

-We purchased two bottles: one was the 100% Rye whisky matured in Pinot Noir casks, and I bought a bottle of his Frankenstein whisky for myself, which includes grappa and bits of leftover liqueurs and spirits that Peter makes.
+We purchased two bottles: one was 100% Rye whisky aged in Pinot Noir casks, and I also bought a bottle of his Frankenstein whisky for myself, which contains grappa and remnants of leftover liqueurs and spirits that Peter produces.

-World-renowned Jim Murray's Whisky Bible has awarded seven Belgrove whiskies the title of Liquid Gold in the last four years, including the best whisky in the southern hemisphere in 2019.
+Over the past four years, the globally acclaimed Jim Murray's Whisky Bible has awarded seven Belgrove whiskies as Liquid Gold, including naming it the best whisky in the southern hemisphere in 2019.

 No comments: